Setting the Cascade mode

 Warning

-Introduction of RuleLevelCascadeMode and ClassLevelCascadeMode (and deprecation of CascadeMode)
+Introduction of RuleLevelCascadeMode and ClassLevelCascadeMode (and removal of CascadeMode)

 The AbstractValidator.RuleLevelCascadeMode, AbstractValidator.ClassLevelCascadeMode, and their global defaults were introduced in FluentValidation 11

 In older versions, there was only one property controlling cascade modes: AbstractValidator.CascadeMode.
 Changing this value would set the cascade mode at both validator class-level and rule-level.
-Therefore, for example, if you wanted to have the above-described functionality where you create a list of validation errors, by stopping on failure at rule-level to avoid crashes, but continuing at validator class-level, you would need to set AbstractValidator.CascadeMode to Continue, and then repeat Cascade(CascadeMode.Stop) on every rule chain (or use the deprecated StopOnFirstFailure with a warning; see “Stop vs StopOnFirstFailure”).
+Therefore, for example, if you wanted to have the above-described functionality where you create a list of validation errors, by stopping on failure at rule-level to avoid crashes, but continuing at validator class-level, you would need to set AbstractValidator.CascadeMode to Continue, and then repeat Cascade(CascadeMode.Stop) on every rule chain.

 The new properties enable finer control of the cascade mode at the different levels, with less repetition.